 If you do not understand the instructions on the bottle, ask your doctor or pharmacist for help.

 Your doctor will tell you how many tablets you need to take each day.
+Daily doses of Spiractin in adults can range from 25mg to 400mg.
 This depends on your condition and whether or not you are taking other medicines.

 Swallow the tablets with a glass of water.

 Depending on the dose and your condition, Spiractin may be taken once a day or divided into separate doses.

 Continue taking your medicine for as long as your doctor tells you to.
 The length of treatment will depend on your condition.
 Spiractin is usually taken long term.

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.

 Otherwise, take it as soon as you remember, and then go back to taking your medicine as you would normally.

 Do not take a double dose to make up for the dose that you missed.